 When I’m using hashtags on a phrase, I usually capitalize the first letter of each word, so it’s easier for humans to read.
 Search engines don’t care whether or not you capitalize.

-When you “share an update” or publish a post on LinkedIn’s Pulse platform, add hashtags to your commentary that tell people what your update or post is about.
+When you post an update or publish an article on LinkedIn, add hashtags to tell people what your update or post is about.

-Additionally, you can create hashtags around conversations, events or campaigns, and then promote them by frequently using the hashtags within your LinkedIn communications.
+In addition, you can create hashtags around conversations, events or campaigns.
+After that, you can promote them by frequently using the hashtags within your LinkedIn communications.

 Don’t overdo it with hashtags